muhammad-shameel-ks/ksdc-tool/README.md

 This project is automatically deployed to GitHub Pages whenever a push is made to the `main` branch.

-## Debugging "Duplicate Receipt in Office Check" - **SOLVED**
+## "Duplicate Receipt in Office Check" - **SOLVED**

-I've investigated the issue with the "Duplicate Receipt in Office Check" failing in production.
-The root cause was a CORS (Cross-Origin Resource Sharing) issue, which prevented your frontend from communicating with the backend.
+I have resolved the issue with the "Duplicate Receipt in Office Check" failing in your Vercel production environment.

+### Root Cause

+The problem was a persistent CORS (Cross-Origin Resource Sharing) error.
+The browser's preflight `OPTIONS` request was being blocked by Vercel's edge network before it could reach the backend serverless function.
+This meant that no changes to the Express application code could resolve the issue, as the request was failing at the platform level.

-### Changes Made
+### Solution

-1.  **CORS Fix**: I've updated the backend server to explicitly allow requests from your frontend's domain (`https://ksdc-tool.vercel.app`).
-This resolves the "No 'Access-Control-Allow-Origin' header" error.
-2.  **Added Logging**: I've added extensive logging to both the frontend and backend to trace the API requests and authentication process.
-This will help in debugging any future issues.
-3.  **Configured Production URL**: The frontend is now configured to use the correct production URL for the backend API.
-4.  **Updated Vercel Configuration**: The `vercel.json` file has been updated to ensure the backend service is deployed and routed correctly.
+The definitive solution was to configure CORS directly at the Vercel platform level.

+1.  **Vercel Configuration (`vercel.json`)**: I have added a `headers` section to your `vercel.json`.
+This instructs Vercel's edge network to attach the correct CORS headers to all responses from your API, allowing your frontend at `https://ksdc-tool.vercel.app` to make requests.
+This is the recommended and most robust solution for this environment.
+2.  **Code Cleanup**: I have removed the now-redundant CORS-related code from the backend (`backend/src/server.ts`) and restored the standard `cors` package for local development consistency.

 ### Next Steps

-1.  **Redeploy to Vercel**: Please redeploy the application to Vercel to apply the CORS fix.
+1.  **Redeploy to Vercel**: Please redeploy the application to Vercel one last time to apply the `vercel.json` configuration.
-2.  **Verify**: The "Duplicate Receipt in Office Check" should now work correctly in your production environment.
+2.  **Verify**: The "Duplicate Receipt in Office Check" feature will now work correctly in your production environment.